otto-de/api-guidelines/topics/error-responses.md

 * Developers do not have to dig through documentation looking for the corresponding error message.
 Instead: Link to documentation, error code and problem description in the actual response.
 * Extend with error code to support client specific localization!
+* Namespaces for error codes for different teams/domains/verticals?
 * Only respond with `problem+json` if client sends corresponding `Accept`-Header?
 * Format seems truly RESTfully...
 * Possible localizations for error communication must and can be left to the consumer.
-* Some teams alright have some form of error keys in place.
+* Some teams already have some form of error keys in place.
 How do we want to handle the transition?
 See: https://confluence.scm.otto.de/pages/viewpage.action?pageId=356208247
+* How to structure a list of errors associated to a request?
+Like validation failures for more than one property of the JSON request body?
+* I think it's very important to show examples of complex input validation error responses.

 ## Resources